 Halloween is near, and what better way to celebrate than to make a glowing ghost project!
 In this tutorial, I’ll show you how to wire up and solder a perf board to create a ghost that automatically lights up when it’s dark (and shuts off in the light).

 This project was featured on Episode 2 of Learn Robotics LIVE.
-If you haven’t checked out Learn Robotics LIVE, you can view the replay in the Free Robotics Course.
-Join the course for free, here.
+If you haven’t checked out Learn Robotics LIVE, you can view the replay in the Special Topics Robotics Course.
+Join the course, here.

 Materials for the Glowing Ghosts